Pratham16112002/logseq/pages/DFS.md

 - It is basically a traversal ( Mainly recursive in nature ).
+- Depth-first search always follows a single path in the graph as long as it finds new nodes.
+After this, it returns to previous nodes and begins to explore other parts of the graph.
+The algorithm keeps track of visited nodes, so that it processes each node only once.
 - Pick on vertex .
 - Call adjacent of that vertex .
+- Time  Complexity -> O(n+m)
+  n = no of nodes , m = number of edges
 - Again call DFS of that adjacent vertex .

   ^^(Main DFS Function)^^